ABr-hub/Simple_MLP/README.md

 ***(Please be patient.
 This repository is under construction.)***

-This repository contains a basic MLP, implemented from scratch to demonstrate it's capabilities in comparison to th logistic regression as a basline machine learning method across different problems of varying complexity.
+This repository contains a **basic MLP**, implemented from scratch to demonstrate it's capabilities in comparison to the **logistic regression** as a basline machine learning method across different problems of varying complexity.

 ---

+The table below presents different classification problems.
+The objective is to identify separating lines that effectively distinguish between the blue and red dots.
+The plot displays the resulting regions indicating the color affiliation.
+These regions are delineated to illustrate the classification outcomes, with distinct areas representing the affiliation of different colors.

 | # | Problem     | Logistic Regression Solution | MLP Solution
 | :----: |    :----:   |    :----:   |    :----:   |